Academic Success Center Assessment

 - number of sessions attended for each student

 - number of students attending each session

 At the end of the semester the database is compared with final course grades.
 Students who attend SI perform, on average, better than those who don’t.
-Attendence correlates to higher grades.
+Attendance correlates to higher grades.
 ASC SI uses this data to actively recruit students in supported classes.
-ASC SI continues to promote an attendence helps with success message.
+ASC SI continues to promote an attendance helps with success message.